Eli410/TrackFusion/README.md

 ## Prerequisites

-Before you can run **Tidal-2024**, you'll need to have the following installed on your system:
+Before you can run **Okedoke Karaoke**, you'll need to have the following installed on your system:
 - Python 3.10 or higher
 - FFmpeg